Firms slow to move as global urban growth booms

 MASSIVE CONSTRUCTION NEEDS

-If you want to sell laundry care products, MGI reckons Sao Paulo will be the place, followed by Beijing and Rio.
+For laundry care products, MGI says Sao Paulo will be the place, followed by Beijing and Rio.

 "Yet, disappointingly, most companies are still not looking at cities as they calibrate strategy," the report said.
-A new McKinsey survey found that only one in five executives were making location and resource decisions at the city, rather than the country, level.
+A new, separate McKinsey survey found that fewer than one in five executives were making location and resource decisions at the city, rather than country, level.

-The boom in urbanisation will generate massive construction and infrastructure needs, providing a welcome fillip for the world economy as many advanced countries age rapidly.
+The boom in urbanisation will generate massive construction and infrastructure needs, providing a fillip for the world economy as populations in many advanced countries age rapidly.

-MGI forecast that by 2025 urban centres will need annual physical investment to more than double today's level to more than $20 trillion, with emerging economies accounting for the lion's share.
+MGI forecasts that by 2025 urban centres will need annual physical investment to more than double from today's level to more than $20 trillion, with emerging economies accounting for most of that.

 -- By 2025 cities will need to construct floor space equivalent to 85 percent of all today's urban residential and commercial building stock.